 Certain factors can affect how well a material conducts electricity.
 ThoughtCo explains these factors here:

 - Temperature: Changing the temperature of silver or any other conductor alters its conductivity.
 In general, increasing the temperature causes thermal excitation of the atoms and decreases conductivity while increasing resistivity.
 The relationship is linear, but it breaks down at low temperatures.

 - Impurities: Adding an impurity to a conductor decreases its conductivity.
 For example, sterling silver is not as good of a conductor as pure silver.
 Oxidized silver is not as good a conductor as untarnished silver.
 Impurities hinder electron flow.

-- Crystal structure and phases: If there are different phases of a material, conductivity will slow slightly at the interface and may be different from one structure than another.
+- Crystal structure and phases: If there are different phases of a material, conductivity will slow slightly at the interface and may be different from one structure to another.
 The way a material has been processed can affect how well it conducts electricity.

 - Electromagnetic fields: Conductors generate their own electromagnetic fields when electricity runs through them, with the magnetic field perpendicular to the electric field.
 External electromagnetic fields can produce magnetoresistance, which can slow the flow of current.